Arsenal de Sarandí

-Arsenal Fútbol Club (/es/), usually referred as Arsenal de Sarandí /es/, or simply Arsenal, is an Argentine sports club from the Sarandí district of Avellaneda Partido, Greater Buenos Aires.
+Arsenal Fútbol Club (/es/), usually referred as Arsenal de Sarandí /es/, or simply Arsenal, is an Argentine sports club from the Sarandí district of Avellaneda Partido, Greater Buenos Aires.The football team currently plays in Primera B Metropolitana, the third division of the Argentine football league system.

-The football team currently plays in Primera Nacional, the second division of the Argentine football league system.
 The squad plays its home games at the Estadio Julio H. Grondona, named after one of the founders, which has a capacity of 18,500.
 It opened in 1964 but was not used in the First Division until 2004.
 The club's colours are red and light blue, in honour of the traditional teams of Avellaneda (Independiente and Racing).
 Arsenal won its first Primera División championship in 2012.
 Until then, club's major title had been the Copa Sudamericana win in 2007.

 Apart from football, the club hosts other sports such as field hockey, futsal, and handball.

 History

 The beginning

 The club was founded in January 1957 by brothers Héctor and Julio Humberto Grondona, inspired by the English club Arsenal.
 Not only does it share its name with the eponymous Gunners of North London, the stories of the naming of the two clubs are very similar – both had military arsenals nearby.
 The team's shirt colour is light blue with a diagonal red band (similar to the shirt used by River Plate).
 The colours were chosen as a combination of the two older clubs in Avellaneda – Racing (light blue) and Independiente (red).

 The 1962 Arsenal team, which won the first official title for the institution.

 Julio Grondona went on to become president of Independiente, and then, in 1979, president of the Argentine Football Association, until 2014.
 He was also a vice-president of FIFA.
 Héctor Grondona, and then son Julio Ricardo, became presidents of Arsenal.

 The club's best known former player is Jorge Burruchaga, who started his career at Arsenal in 1979, and had several stints as coach.
 Burru, as he is nicknamed, scored the winning goal for Argentina in the 1986 FIFA World Cup final against Germany.